Muffakham/production_rag/README.md

-# Cloud-Agnostic & Open-Source RAG System
+# RAG architecture for production systems

 This project contains the implementation of a scalable, cloud-agnostic, and open-source Retrieval-Augmented Generation (RAG) system.